-This course emphasizes the dynamics of real compressible fluids.
-The basic properties of fluids are introduced and the concepts of fluid kinematics, stress, and strain are discussed.
-Both the control-volume and differential-equation approaches are applied to the flow of a viscous fluid.
-The laws of similarity are developed, and the significance of Reynolds, Froude, and Mach number discussed.
-Topics covered include laminar and turbulent flow, isentropic subsonic channel flow, supersonic flow in nozzels, and two-dimensional supersonic flow.
-PRE-REQUISITE: PH 2151 or equivalent.
+This course emphasizes the dynamics of real fluids.
+The basic properties of fluids are introduced, and the concepts of fluid kinematics, stress, and strain are discussed.
+Both the control-volume and differential equation approaches are applied to the flow of a viscous fluid.
+Topics covered include: laminar flow, turbulent flow, boundary layer theory, and the calculation of lift and drag.
+The laws of similarity are developed, and the significance of Reynolds, Froude, and Mach numbers discussed.
+Compressible flow topics covered include isentropic subsonic channel flow and supersonic flow in nozzles.
+PREREQUISITE: PH 2151 or equivalent.